chirpstack/chirpstack-gateway-bridge/docs/content/gateway/tektelic.md

 ### Download IPK package

-Find the latest package at https://artifacts.loraserver.io/vendor/tektelic/kona-micro/ and copy the URL to your clipboard.
+Find the latest package at https://artifacts.chirpstack.io/vendor/tektelic/kona-micro/ and copy the URL to your clipboard.
 Then on the gateway use `curl` and use the link as argument.
-Example for `lora-gateway-bridge_3.0.1-r1_kona_micro.ipk`:
+Example for `chirpstack-gateway-bridge_3.0.1-r1_kona_micro.ipk`:

 {{<highlight bash>}}
-# curl URL --output lora-gateway-bridge.ipk
+# curl URL --output chirpstack-gateway-bridge.ipk
-curl https://artifacts.loraserver.io/vendor/tektelic/kona-micro/lora-gateway-bridge_3.0.1-r1_kona_micro.ipk --output lora-gateway-bridge.ipk
+curl https://artifacts.chirpstack.io/vendor/tektelic/kona-micro/chirpstack-gateway-bridge_3.0.1-r1_kona_micro.ipk --output chirpstack-gateway-bridge.ipk
 {{</highlight>}}

 ### Install IPK package